blurite/rsprox/README.md

 You'll have to locate the correct bootstrap based on the date when the commit was made, and click the "Copy full SHA for ..." button to get the value for the commithash.
 If you don't know the date for your revision, you can approximately date it via [OpenRS2's Caches](https://archive.openrs2.org/caches) - simply look for you revision, look at the date it was first and last published and then locate a bootstrap that falls in that date range.
+7. If you wish to use RuneLite, and your revision is 228 or older, you must assign the runelite_gamepack_url property.
+The gamepacks can be found [here](https://github.com/runetech/osrs-gamepacks/tree/master/gamepacks).
+Simply pick your revision and click the "Copy Link" button in your browser for the Raw File.
+This is the URL to enter.

 ## Progress
 Below is a small task list showing a rough breakdown of what the tool will consist of, and how far the progress is at any given moment.